-Stylistics of the literary dialogue, the pragmatics of politeness and impoliteness in three dialogical genres: theoretical dialogue, theatre and the novel.
-Metapragmatics in relation to conduct manuals.
+Stylistics of literary dialogue.
+The pragmatics of politeness and impoliteness.
+Historical pragmatics.
+Metapragmatics in relation to conduct and etiquette manuals.

 I hold a Ph.D. in Romance Linguistics and Literature from the University of Antwerp, Belgium, where I subsequently lectured Terminology and Translation at the University of Leuven Campus Antwerp (formerly Katholieke Vlaamse Hogeschool).
 I have lectured at the Istituto di Studi italiani since its foundation in 2007.
 Between 2014 and 2019 I was a collaborator of the research project "The Reasons for Politeness", no. 153031.
 For a summary of the project and the output data, click here.

 I pursue a distinctly interdisciplinary research agenda and my work belongs to that branch of literary stylistics which interrogates literary texts with the methodology promoted by linguistics, in particular, the pragmatics of politeness and impoliteness and historical pragmatics.
 Past uses of (im)politeness are studied in close connection with the metadiscourse on (im-)politeness of that historical period, using a wide variety of prescriptive sources such as courtesy, conduct and etiquette books, rhetorical treatises, school manuals, children's literature, etc. These texts are interesting in that they are historical expressions of metapragmatic awareness: they explicitly reflect on the norms that are guiding the ongoing self-monitoring of 'polite' communication.